-In 2019, no substantial operations with stakeholders are recorded.
+In 2020, no substantial operations with stakeholders are recorded.

-B.2 Fit, Proper and Indipendence requirements and the procedure for verifying the requirements
+B.2 Fit, Proper and Independence requirements and the procedure for verifying the requirements

-In line with the provisions of regulation, the Company has prepared a framework policy on the suitability to office according to requirements of professionalism, honour and independence that the subjects effectively directing the company or who hold other essential offices, must meet.
-This policy aims to define suitable organisational and procedural measures by which to circumscribe and minimise the reputational risk.
+In line with the provisions of regulation, the Company has prepared a framework policy on the suitability to office according to requirements of professionalism, honor and independence that the subjects effectively directing the company or who hold other essential offices, must meet.
+This policy aims to define suitable organizational and procedural measures by which to circumscribe and minimize the reputational risk.

-The addressee of the company policy is the so-called "Relevant Staff", as identified in the Corporate Governance Document.
+In addition to the persons in charge of administration, management and control functions, the addressee of the company policy is the so-called "Relevant Staff", as identified in the Corporate Governance Document.